Table of Contents

 Most people will start to feel better in a day or two after the alcohol makes its way out of the system.

 As mentioned previously, the best way to avoid hangxiety altogether is to not drink at all.
-But for those who drink and regularly experience anxiety after drinking, the tips outlined here will help make it more manageable.
+But for those who drink and regularly experience high anxiety after drinking, the tips outlined here will help make it more manageable.